IntiyazBasha/devops-ci-cd-java-project/README.md

 ## ⚙ Implementation Steps

 ### 1️⃣ EC2 Provisioning
-An EC2 instance was launched on AWS using Amazon Linux with sufficient CPU, memory, and storage to support Jenkins, Docker, and SonarQube.
+An EC2 instance was launched on AWS using Amazon Linux with sufficient CPU, memory, and storage to support Jenkins, Docker, SonarQube, and monitoring tools.

 ---